 Dilute: Your cold brew's final product should be considered a "concentrate".
 We recommend diluting with ice or water at a 1:1 ratio.
 Don't be afraid to experiment here, but keep in mind that you brewed a concentrate, and if you are drinking it straight, the coffee jitters may follow.

-Experiment: While we love Endless Summer, there's no wrong coffee to be tried as a cold brew.
+Experiment: While we love our Endless Summer Blend, there's no wrong coffee to be tried as a cold brew.
 If you are looking for an extra sweet cold brew, we recommend trying a natural processed coffee, you won't believe that there is no sugar!